Deitos-Network/deitos-node/docs/pallet-deitos-user-guides.md

 7. **Handling Agreement Termination Due to Missed Consumer Payments:** Procedures and implications of terminating agreements due to non-payment by consumers, including the necessary steps and outcomes.
 8. **Enacting Penalties for Missed Payments by Consumers:** Explanation of the protocols and penalties applied to consumers' reserved funds in cases of missed payments, outlining the consequences and enforcement mechanisms.

+### Deitos Node Start

+For detailed instructions on setting up and running the Deitos node, please refer to the [README.md](../README.md) file.

 ## 1 - Infrastructure Provider Registration